LoooooKe/policr/website/content/post/vision.md

 ---
-title: "Vision"
+title: "policr"
 date: 2017-11-10T17:15:04+01:00
 draft: true
 ---

  # Vision
- Achieving Continuous Compliance for Infrastructure Code development.
+ Achieving Continuous Compliance for Cloud Infrastructure Code development

 ## Rationale

  To truly achieve DevOps, meaning Sysops with Development practices, the Red-Green-Refactor cycle must be adopted.
  For this to be achieved, test must be written before the creation of infrastructure provisioning code.